 Bernadette and the Spring of Lourdes

-After this, the interviews and questioning intensified. (see excerpts from the interview with Bernadette) The Lady also asked Bernadette to go to her parish priest to request the building of a chapel at the site of the Grotto.
-Initially her own parish priest greeted her with great scepticism and even hostility.
+After this incident, the interviews and questioning intensified. (see excerpts from the interview with Bernadette) The Lady also asked Bernadette to go to her parish priest to request the building of a chapel at the site of the Grotto.
+Initially, her own parish priest greeted her with great scepticism and even hostility.
 She found it very difficult to speak with Father Dominique Peyramale.
-(Father Peyramale would later relent, and indeed, he became one of her most stalwart supporters, feeling Bernadette was a uniquely saintly character).
-But, he made a request that her lady reveal her name.
-On several questions the angelic lady only smiled when Bernadette had asked her name.
+(Father Peyramale would later relent and, indeed, he became one of her most stalwart supporters, feeling that Bernadette was a uniquely saintly character).
+However Father Peyramale made a request that her lady reveal her name.
+On several occassions, the angelic lady only smiled when Bernadette had asked her name.
 But on March 25th the Lady stated to Bernadette “que soy era Immaculada Councepciou.”
 “I am the Immaculate Conception” At the time, Bernadette did not realise the significance of these words.
 (The doctrine on the Immaculate conception of Mother Mary had only recently been approved by the Vatican).
-But, she repeated the words inwardly to avoid forgetting them before speaking the words to her astonished priest.
+But she repeated the words inwardly to avoid forgetting them before speaking the words to her astonished priest.